 Chemistry or biology as an advanced or examination subject and in the last two school years good to very good achievements (at least 11 points).
 If chemistry is not an advanced course or exam subject, then you must have successfully completed the chemistry class with at least good to very good grades (at least 11 grades) and at least year 10 (G8) or 11 (G9).

 Applicants who have achieved at least 11 out of 15 credit points in English as a full-time course or examination subject in years 11 and 12 (G8) or 12 and 13 (G9) do not have to pass a language test.
 The same applies to graduates of schools and universities where only English was taught.
+Please note that your graduation degree as a language certificate cannot be older than 2 years at the time of application.
 If this is not the case, we require a language certificate.
-Please note that your English language certificate can not be older than 2 years at the time of application.
+Please note that your English language certificate cannot be older than 2 years at the time of application.
 We give priority to the IELTS (academic).
 In each subsection and in the overall assessment, a result of at least 7.0 is required.
 The IELTS test is offered several times a year at 14 locations in Germany.
 More information can be found here.
 If applicable, other tests in which at least the equivalence level to C1 of the Common European Framework of Reference for Languages (CEFR) has been achieved may also be recognised.
 For specific questions, please contact the University of Southampton by e-mail.

 Applicants whose native language is German do not need to prove their German language skills.
 If the mother tongue or second language is not German, we require a language certificate according to the “Common European Framework of Reference for Languages (CEFR)”.
 Please note that your German language certificate can not be older than 2 years at the time of application.
 We prefer the test for German as a foreign language (TestDaF), in which at least the level TDN 4 must be achieved, or the B1 certificate of the Goethe-Institut.